Table of Content

 - Internet Explorer: IE works the same as Firefox above without the shortcut of Q. To access the logs from IE simply right click, then click "Inspect Element".
 This will then bring up a set of windows, just click the "Console" tab.
 These logs should contain enough information for us to diagnose.

-How to obtain the Browser/Client Logs (step by step)
+How to obtain the Browser Console Logs

 - Right click in your browser window, left click 'inspect' or 'inspect element'.
+This will bring up the developer tools

 - Recreate the issue you are seeing.